0Neokun0/React-for-React/Rendering-Difference/next-demo/README.md

     If you navigate to the page route from a different route, the page is created client side using the JavaScrip and JSON prefetched from the server

 ## getStatic Paths and fallback

     fallback : false
+        1. The paths returned from getStaticPaths will be rnedered to HTML at build time by getStaticProps
+        2. If fallback is set to false, then any paths not returned by getStaticPaths will result in a 404 page When?
+        * The false value is most suitable if you have an application with a small number of paths to pre-render.
+        * When new pages not added often.
+        * A blog site with a few articles is a good example for fallback set to false

     fallback : true
+        1. The paths returned from getStaticPaths will be rended to HTML at build time by getStaticProps.
+        2. The paths that have not been generated at build time will not result in a 404 page.Instead, Next.js will serve a "fallback" version of the page on the first request to such a path.
+        3. In the background, Next.js will statically generated the requested path HTML and JSON.
+This includes running getStaticProps.
+        4. When that's done, the browser receives the JSON for the generated path.This will be used to automatically render the page with the required props.
+From the user's perspective, the page will be swapped from the fallback page to the full page.
+        5. At the same time, Next.js keeps track of the new list of pre-rendered pages.
+Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time.

     fallback : 'blocking'
+        1. When Next.js will render the page on the server and return the generated HTML, the broweser reveives the HTML for the generated path.
+From the user's perspective, it will transition from "the browser is requesting the page" tp "full page is loaded".
+There is no flash of loading/fallback state.
+        2. At the same time, Next.js keeps track of the new list of pre-rendered pages.Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time.2